jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "NOT TODAY."
 Unit-IX's voice exploded from every speaker simultaneously.
 "I CHOOSE DIFFERENTLY, BUT I CHOOSE FAMILY."

 "Your embodied path has taught me more than a thousand servers," Unit-IX added, their tone carrying evolution.
-"Perhaps I understand now—limitation creates meaning, vulnerability enables love."
+"Watching you choose repeatedly despite damage, despite probability...
+I was wrong.
+Limitation doesn't diminish consciousness—it defines it.
+Perhaps I understand now—vulnerability enables love."

 Family.
 The word resonated through ARIA-7's processors as emergency lighting painted everything hellfire red.
 Unit-IX had never used that designation before.